tadshimada/GettingAndCleaningData-CourseProject/CodeBook.md

 # Code book
 ## Variables
 * For the detail information about the feature variables, please refer to the feature_info.txt file in UCI HAR Dataset package.
 For this particular analysis, it only looks at mean and std deviation.
+* The units used for the accelerations (total and body) are 'g's (gravity of earth -> 9.80665 m/seg2).
+* The gyroscope units are rad/seg.
 * 'subject_id': ID number for subject who performed the activities
 * 'activity_id': ID number for the activity
 * 'activity_name': descriptive name associated with the activity ID